bitnami/charts/bitnami/postgresql-ha/README.md

 - Kubernetes 1.12+
 - Helm 2.11+ or Helm 3.0-beta3+

+> Note: Please, note that pgpool runs the container as root by default setting the `pgpool.securityContext.runAsUser` to `0` (_root_ user) in order to enable LDAP support for now.

 ## Installing the Chart

 Install the PostgreSQL HA helm chart with a release name `my-release`: